A cohomological Hasse principle over two-dimensional local rings: Proof of the main theorem

-With natural inclusions $i: U\hookrightarrow \mathcal{X}$ and $j: Y\hookrightarrow\mathcal{X}$ as in Notation\;\ref{notationCohHasse2p4v3} (1), put $\mathscr{F}=i^*Rj_*\Lambda$.
+With natural inclusions $j: U\hookrightarrow \mathcal{X}$ and $i: Y\hookrightarrow\mathcal{X}$ as in Notation\;\ref{notationCohHasse2p4v3} (1), put $\mathscr{F}=i^*Rj_*\Lambda$.
 To avoid the need for patching techniques, we borrow from Saito's work \cite{Sai86} and \cite{Sai87} the idea of using the hypercohomology of $\mathscr{F}$.
 This gives rise to a commutative diagram with exact rows {

 }where for each $p\in P$, $\bar p$ denotes its closure in $\mathcal{X}$.
 In this diagram, the second vertical arrow is an isomorphism by the proper base change theorem (cf. \cite[Exp.$\;$XII, Coro.$\;$5.5]{SGA4iii}).
 The first row may be identified with the exact sequence in \eqref{eqCohHasse2p5p1v3}, by the functoriality of the functor $Rj_*$ (cf. \eqref{eqCohHasse2p3p1v3} and \eqref{eqCohHasse2p3p2v3}).
-For each $\eta\in Y_1$, there are canonical isomorphisms again by the proper base change theorem and the functoriality of derived functors.
-Putting all these together, we obtain a commutative diagram with exact rows { }
+For each $\eta\in Y_1$, there are canonical isomorphisms